hs950559/coryrylan.com/_posts/2016-03-05-css-encapsulation-with-angular-2-components.md

 keywords: Cory Rylan, Angular2, CSS
 tags: CSS, angular2
 date: 2016-03-05
-updated: 2016-05-05
+updated: 2016-08-10
 permalink: /blog/css-encapsulation-with-angular-2-components
 demo: http://plnkr.co/edit/JYbmizTKUd29zfmmMmLc?p=preview
 ---

 CSS encapsulation has always been something developers have wanted in their web applications.
 The ability to scope CSS to a specific component without affecting other components has been difficult to achieve.
 This post we will cover how to use Angular 2 components to encapsulate our CSS and learn the pros and cons to each technique.
+This post has been updated to the latest Angular 2 RC5.

 In our Angular 2 app we will have three components.
 First is our App component, it will have two child components `FirstComponent` and `SecondComponent`.